kanovii/ever/readme.md

-hi i am going to make web site for fun
+hi i am going to make a web site for fun